There is no substitute for victory.

 2013: The 2013 season was a challenging one for Travis as the veteran pivot started just 11 of the club’s 18 regular season games after suffering a shoulder injury on Sep 15 vs Montreal.
 He guided the Lions to a 7-4 record in his 11 starts and despite the mid-season setback, led the Lions in passing with 2,841 yards and 19 touchdown passes.

 2012: Travis was the West Division All-Star quarterback for the second straight year after passing for 4,231 yards and 27 TDs in 16 starts (12-4 record).
 He threw for 300+ yards five times and led the club to a CFL record low of 23 turnovers.
 He set career-best marks with a 100.7 passer rating and 66.5 completion percentage with only 10 interceptions.

-He dressed for all 18 games but did not see action in Games #16-17 due to a sore shoulder.
-Extended his TD pass streak to 26 games, the second-longest streak in CFL history, which ended in the final regular season game.
-Has now thrown at least one TD pass in 36 of his last 39 games.
-Finished up as the #3 passer in the CFL despite missing two games and now has back-to-back 4,000 yard seasons.
-Travis led all CFL QBs with 477 yards rushing and scored 3 TDs.
+He dressed for all 18 games but did not see action in Weeks 16 and 17 due to a sore shoulder.
+Travis extended his TD pass streak to 26 games, the second-longest streak in CFL history which ended in the final regular season game giving him at least one TD pass in 36 of 39 games.
+He finished the year as the CFL's third ranked passer despite missing two games and established back-to-back 4,000 yard seasons.
+Travis also led all CFL QBs with 477 yards rushing and scored 3 TDs.

 2011: Travis was the dominant player in the CFL in 2011, earning Most Outstanding Player Awards for both regular season play and in the Grey Cup victory over Winnipeg.
 Starting all 18 games (11-7 record), he finished up as the number two passer in the CFL with 4,815 yards and tied for the lead with 32 touchdown passes.
 His pass efficiency rating ended up at 95.8, but over the season’s final 11 games it was a remarkable 109.2.